 Hey guys, if you’re not from my neck of the woods, I have some news: we’re in lockdown here.
 Yep, again.
 I can see your unimpressed face.
 I know, it’s a topic that barely surprises anyone.

 I’ll skip the part where I talk about how it sucks to be in lockdown and how we should count our blessings and to make lemonade out of this huge pile of lemons that we’ve been gifted with.
-You know what I’m talking about, you’ve read my post.
-Oh, you haven’t?
-Read it here and it will make sense.
+You know what I’m talking about, if you’ve read my post.
 That, of course, was over a year ago, so I thought you may wonder what has changed since.
 Here’s a quick update: I’m still working from home, still in the same job (barely), still in lockdown (a new one).
 What’s new?
 Let me see.
 Well, a lot of things have happened in my life.
 Some bad, some good, some bad and some pretty bad.

 So, lockdown, hey?
 What can we do during lockdown, something that has not already been mentioned on all the blogs around the world?
 There are still new ideas out there.
 It’s incredible how resourceful you become after being indoors for a while if you want to avoid going nuts.